Francis1998/multi-bot-agentic/docs/TROUBLESHOOTING.md

-# Troubleshooting Oda
+# Troubleshooting Orchestrator

-*multi-bot-agentic — 2025-12-11*
+*multi-bot-agentic — 2024-01-31*

 ## Overview

-This guide covers troubleshooting ODA for the `multi-bot-agentic` project.
+This guide covers troubleshooting orchestrator for the `multi-bot-agentic` project.

 ## Prerequisites